By: Helios on July 21st, 2021

 After gathering the data, the next step is to build a response plan based on your stay interview findings.
 This plan will need to consider four main tasks:

-- Reward and recognition: During the stay interviews, certain names will keep coming up.
+• Total rewards and employee recognition: During the stay interviews, certain names will keep coming up.
 These are the individuals who contribute to a terrific working environment.
 It’s a good idea to formally recognize these people, either through a bonus or a formal commendation.

 Publishing the results of your analysis can have a powerful effect on employee morale, especially if it’s backed up by a meaningful action plan.
 Speak to the team about: